 U.S. Military Relies on American Textiles

 The United States Armed Services, comprised of the Army, Navy, Air Force and Marines, rely heavily on the procurement of clothing and textiles (C&T) and individual equipment items by the Defense Logistics Agency – Troop Support in Philadelphia, PA (DLA – TS).
-This Department of Defense (DoD) purchasing activity estimates that over 8,000 different textile items are purchased annually for use by the U.S. military and other allied organizations, and this figure actually rises to over 31,000 line items when individual sizes are factored into the item mix.
+This Department of Defense (DoD) purchasing activity estimates that more than 8,000 different textile items are purchased annually for use by the U.S. military and other allied organizations, and this figure actually rises to more than 31,000 line items when individual sizes are factored into the item mix.

 Textiles and General Government Procurement